Schools that are mostly Black, Latino favor starting online | Federal News Network

 In every state, the AP and Chalkbeat surveyed the largest school districts in each of four categories set by the National Center for Education Statistics: urban, suburban, town and rural.

 Survey responses from 677 school districts covering 13 million students found that most students will begin the school year online.
+That’s the case for the vast majority of the nation’s biggest districts, with the notable exception of New York City.
 But the survey shows that race is a strong predictor of which public schools are offering in-person instruction and which aren’t.

+The higher a district’s share of white students, the more likely it is to offer in-person instruction — a pattern that generally holds across cities, towns, suburbs and rural areas.

+Across the surveyed districts, 79% of Hispanic students, 75% of Black students, and 51% of white students won’t have the option of in-person learning.

+In Forrest County, Mississippi, two school districts separated by a river are going in opposite directions to start the year.
+In the Hattiesburg Public School District, where the student body is 90% Black, classes are starting online.
+But students are going back in person in the Petal School District, which is 73% white.

-For some students, continued distance learning raises risks they will fall behind peers who are learning in person, even though many districts say virtual learning will be much improved from the spring.
+For some students, continued distance learning raises risks they will fall behind peers who are learning in person.
+Many districts say virtual instruction will be much improved from the spring, when projections show some students lost the equivalent of several months of learning.
+But teachers acknowledge that the experience still can’t replicate in-person school, especially for young students.

-Students learning from home also will lose reliable access to free or subsidized meals, special education services and other support.
-Wealthy families may fill the gaps, but others will go without.
+Students learning from home also will lose reliable access to free or subsidized meals, special education services and other in-person support.
+While wealthy families may be able to pay private tutors or therapists to fill the gaps, others will go without.

 There are a number of possible explanations for the racial divide.
 One is politics.
 Schools in areas that supported President Donald Trump in 2016 are more likely to open in person, the AP/Chalkbeat and other analyses show.